Adapted from A Sweet Quartet by Fran Gage (North Point Press, 2002) and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2014)

 Prep Steps

-Weigh the tapioca flour or cornstarch into a tiny prep bowl.
+Weigh the tapioca flour or cornstarch into a very small prep bowl.

 Weigh the 56g of cream cheese onto a small plate.
-Add the sea salt and press it in using a fork.
-Transfer the salted cream cheese to a container you can later blend the hot mixture into.
-(I use the container that came with my immersion blender—it works perfectly.)
+Add the sea salt to the top of the cream cheese and press it in using the tines of a fork.
+Transfer the salted cream cheese to a container you can later blend some of the hot mixture into.
+(I use a tall glass measuring beaker that I have for when I need to measure milliliters because I don’t like to use the plastic container that came with my immersion blender with hot liquids.)

 Measure the Lyle’s Golden Syrup into a small glass (I use a 5-ounce measure).
 You can microwave it for about 30 seconds if you want it to pour more easily.